 NL TRAINING PROVIDERS

 The vast majority of fisheries training, including safety training and other master and crew training in NL, is delivered by the Marine Institute of Memorial University.
-Training is offered either at main campus (St. John's), through community-based delivery throughout the province, or through online/distance delivery methods.
-A sample of the safety related fisheries training delivered by MI include:
+Training is offered either at the main campus (St. John's), through community-based delivery throughout the province, or online/distance delivery methods.
+A sample of the safety-related fisheries training delivered by MI includes:

-Fishing Masters (FM IV, III, II, I): Fishing Masters courses of all levels are available at main campus, and FMIV & FMIII are available through community based delivery and through online/distance delivery
+Fishing Masters (FM IV, III, II, I): Fishing Masters courses of all levels are available at the main campus, and FMIV & FMIII are available through community-based delivery and online/distance delivery

 Radio Operator Training, Small Vessel Operator Proficiency, Marine First Aid and many other fisheries-related training courses are also available